DerekvdVen/maresme-county-gloria/README.md

 # maresme-county-gloria

 Welcome to my repository for the technical interview at Earthpulse.
-Here I will show:

-- A flood analysis using radar data.
-- An API to retrieve the results from the analysis.
+The repository shows a flood analysis using radar data and uses an API to retrieve the results from the analysis.
+Some key things to check out:
+- app/ - The api and processing code
+- analysis.ipynb - notebook with visualisation
+- presentation/ - pwpt and pdf presentation of the process
+- tests - unit tests of the processing code

 ## Getting Started